DenisPiralic/OptiverTraderLogBook/Log_4.md

 ---

 ## Evaluation of goals
-I think that through being obssessed with trading profitability and optimising our solution, we had forgotten one of the other key goals set out in the initial log; trading in such a monor which would invite more competition into the market.
+I think that through being obsessed with trading profitability and optimising our solution, we had forgotten one of the other key goals set out in the initial log; trading in such a manner which would invite more competition into the market.

 One way we could do this is by improving liquidity.
 If we could figure out a way to offer more prices in a profitable manor, and even more volume so that market participants increase.
 By attracting more traders in the market, you can increase liquidity and make it easier for everyone, including yourself, to buy and sell the ETF and future contracts.

-So deffinetly moving forward, it will be key to see how we can split up trades into multiple different signals in a profitable manor, and split up at different price points at high volumes.
+So definitely, moving forward, it will be key to see how we can split up trades into multiple different signals in a profitable manner and split up at different price points at high volumes.
 However, it will need to be noted that the futures contracts have a lot more volume than ETFs.

 ## Next Steps